 Over the years, the Indian Association has produced several national hockey players.

-The late nineties marked the beginning of a new era for the Association and a new lease of life.
+The late 1990s marked the beginning of a new era for the Association and a new lease of life.

 - to encourage the physical, intellectual, moral, cultural and social development of our members